birajstha/header_correction/README.md

 **AFNI errors**: Make sure AFNI is installed and in your PATH

-**Permission errors**: Ensure write permissions for in-place processing or
+**Permission errors**: Ensure write permissions for in-place processing